kexiZeroing/kexiZeroing.github.io/src/blog/explore-running-code-in-browser.md

 };
 ```

+**WebContainers** are a browser-based runtime for executing Node.js applications and operating system commands, entirely inside your browser tab. https://webcontainers.io

+> Here is a quick reminder that Stackblitz is not running nodejs in the browser.
+They are running a proprietary fork of nodejs in the browser.
+I hope you can see the difference.
+There is no WebContainers code in the nodejs repository.

 ### WebLLM and Pyodide
 WebLLM is a high-performance in-browser LLM inference engine, aiming to be the backend of AI-powered web applications and agents.
 It provides a specialized runtime for the web backend of MLCEngine, leverages WebGPU for local acceleration.